MosaicMRI title

 Open formal agreement page

-• I will not share the download link with others.
-Each user must register individually and agree to this Agreement.
+• The Researcher will receive a download link to access the Data without charge and will not share the download link with any other individual.
+Each user must register separately and agree to these Terms.

-• I will not distribute, publish, reproduce, retransmit, copy, or otherwise transfer any portion of the Dataset, or variables derived from it, to anyone outside my direct supervision, except for uses in academic publications and presentations that properly cite the Dataset.
+• The Researcher shall not distribute, publish, reproduce, retransmit, copy, or transfer any portion of the Data, or variables derived from it, to anyone outside their direct supervision, except as necessary for academic publications or presentations that properly cite the Dataset.

-• I will comply with all applicable laws, governmental regulations, and institutional policies, including obtaining all necessary approvals.
+• The Researcher will comply with all applicable laws, regulations, and institutional policies, including obtaining any required ethics approvals.

-• I will maintain the security and confidentiality of the Dataset and use appropriate safeguards to prevent unauthorized use or disclosure.
+• The Researcher will maintain the security and confidentiality of the Data and use appropriate safeguards to prevent unauthorized access, use, or disclosure.

-• If I suspect that any portion of the Dataset contains protected health information (PHI), I will not use it, will immediately destroy it, and will notify USC promptly.
+• If the Researcher suspects that any portion of the Data contains protected health information (PHI), they will not use it, will immediately destroy it, and will promptly notify USC.

 “Data used in the preparation of this article were obtained from the University of Southern California MosaicMRI database.
 USC investigators provided data but did not participate in analysis or writing of this report.”

-• No warranties are made, express or implied, including warranties of merchantability, fitness for a particular purpose, or non-infringement.
+• USC MAKES NO REPRESENTATIONS OR WARRANTIES, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.

-• Upon termination or completion of my work, I will destroy all copies of the Dataset.
+• Upon termination or completion of the Researcher’s work, all copies of the Data must be destroyed.

 By submitting, you agree to comply with the dataset license and access policy.